Sanctuary is a wholistic, healing ministry that provides safe,

 I remember working late one afternoon when the Salatins darted into the low-lit office to escape some kind of crowd.
 I asked them what they were up to and they said that they were interviewing the 40 pre-selected candidates for next season's batch of interns.
 Curiously, I asked them what kinds of questions they asked these candidates?
 Joel said, “well, you know.. we ask them about their parents, what they do for a living... that kind of thing”.
 Teresa chimed in, “you know, we make sure they come from good stock”.
 Gulp.

 I recalled my dad's sermon, “Open Door”, in which he masterfully spun scripture together to convince that, “what door God opens, no man can shut”.
-Holy gourd, Jesus had snuck me right into “the promised land” under His own fleece – or "robe of righteousness", however you prefer to look at it.
+Holy gourd, Jesus had carried me into “the promised land” under His own fleece – or "robe of righteousness", however you prefer to look at it.
 I remembered His instruction "to be shrewd as a serpent and innocent as a dove."
 Well, shrewdness had never really been my strong point, so all I could do was pray and ask Him to cover me while I took good stock of the people who knew how to make it.

 Of course, I later read in God's word that children aren't to be held responsible for the sins of their parents if they choose "the truth, the life and the way".
 Aside from that, my mom had a lot of truly wonderful qualities that I'm thankful to inherit.
 Although there are no perfect parents in this world, she loved me very much and it's my choice to take the best of what she modeled and leave the rest.
 It's also my choice to take other people's fearful and prejudicial thinking with 'a grain of salt' and to give "the new creation" a little time to prove them wrong, if necessary.
 See?
 There it is – my thicker skin (refer to The Growth Process).

-Hidden Valley: Speaking of bucking the odds, it was around that time that I was welcomed into the home of an Equine Body Worker in Bath County and introduced to Animal Medicine.
+Hidden Valley: Speaking of bucking the odds, it was around that time that I was welcomed into the home of an Equine Body Worker in Bath County and introduced to animal therapy.
 There I was – without a home of my own – but safely and comfortably nestled inside the “smoke-house” of an old, beautiful historic farm estate.
 I reckon it used to be a cabin for curing meats of different kinds, but my hosts had turned it into a lovely guest cottage.
 The built-on porch overlooked the grassy meadows of Hidden Valley, which has been one of my favorite places in the world since I was 'knee-high to a grasshopper'.

-Grooming and caring for the horses was so comforting to my spirit and simply delightful to my senses.
+Grooming and caring for the animals was so comforting to my spirit and simply delightful to my senses.
 I'll never forget the smell of the horses inside the barn.
 Sometimes I would stop combing, lean my body up against the horse's belly, and just breath.
 It felt like my entire nervous system reset when I did.
 The energy flowing from the horse's massive body seemed to completely overpower mine in the most wonderful way.
 My gracious hostess even let me ride a time or two.
 It must have been her most stubborn gelding she instructed me to climb on bareback.
 A slight glint of amusement in her eyes, she insisted I take command of that horse and make it do what I willed.

 Ole Fashioned Hard Work: While staying at the horse farm, I commuted to Polyface where I started small but steadily grew into more responsibilities.
 In other words, I volunteered for all the jobs nobody else wanted, which really paid off.
 Before long I was driving a box-truck filled with frozen meat all over Virginia and Maryland.